ADOPTED AUGUST 1, 1991 – Revised February 1, 2020

 Any member in good standing, who is 18 years of age or over, shall be eligible to hold any office in the club or to serve on the Executive Board as a member-at-large or on any committee.
 No individual shall be elected to more than one office at the same time.

 The term of office shall be two years, beginning September 1.
-A person may not be elected to the same office for more than two consecutive terms, except that all officers serving at the time of adoption of these bylaws shall be allowed to run for only one additional term in the same office.
+A person may not be elected to the office of President or Vice-President for more than two consecutive terms.
+The Secretary and Treasurer may be elected for more than two consecutive terms since these offices are business-related and must set up local bank accounts or billing addresses, and it's often prudent to retain those accounts and addresses for a period of more than four years.
 An officer, having vacated the office, is eligible for future election to that same office.

 Section 4.
 Succession

 In the event of a mid-term vacancy of office, the Executive Board, by majority vote, shall appoint a qualified individual member to fill the un-expired term, except that for the office of President, the Vice-President shall succeed to the Presidency.
 Such appointment shall be accomplished within 60 days of the vacancy.

 Any officer or member-at-large may be removed from office for the following reasons: gross neglect of official duties, or inability to perform official duties by reason of physical or mental incapacity; conduct at variance with the Club's Code of Ethics.
 Procedures for suspension and/or removal are as follows:

 a.
 The Executive Board shall inform, in writing, the officer or member-at-large of any complaint and provide such officer or member-at-large a copy of the charges.
 Such officer or member-at-large shall have 30 days to respond in writing to the charges.
 After investigation, and upon two-thirds vote, the Executive Board may temporarily suspend such officer or member-at-large from his or her official duties and may simultaneously recommend removal from office; and